 Do you know the definitions and the roles of both an advertiser and a publisher?
 Have you been asked recently “do you have any high-quality traffic?”, “are you a direct advertiser?”, or “which kind of offers work well with your traffic?” and so on and so forth?

-Let’s take a deep dive into this topic, shall we?
+Let’s take a deep dive into this topic and the affiliate marketing ecosystem, shall we?

 We’re going to focus both on the “Advertiser” and the “Publisher”.
 To have a better understanding of their relationship and to additional factors, take a look at this graph: